edunuzzi/go-xrate/README.md

 - BTC() CryptoCurrencyTicker

 ## Methods response
-All methods return a CryptoCurrencyTicker, with fields:
+All ExchangeCrawler methods return a CryptoCurrencyTicker, with fields:
 - **Acronym**: Cryptocurrency acronym.
 (BTC, BCH or LTC)
 - **FiatCurrencyAcronym**: Fiat currency acronym.
 (BRL or USD)
 - **Last**: Price of the last order